lbryio/lbry.com/content/faq/lbry-directories.md

 - `~/.lbrycrd` - Alternate location for lbrycrdd wallet and blockchain
 - `~/.lbryum` - Wallet and blockchain headers (if using the app or the lbryum wallet)

+*Hint: copy/paste the above directories into Finder and click Go.*

 ## Linux

 - `/opt/LBRY` - LBRY application itself